awslabs/kinesis-hot-shard-advisor/readme.md

 kinesis:DescribeStreamConsumer
 ```

 ** khs will use the AWSCli configuration to access Kinesis data streams on a particular AWS region.
-If the default region is not configured in the current session, you must also specify the region of Kinesis Data Stream via [AWS_DEFAULT_REGION](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-region) environment variable.
+If the default region is not configured in the current session, you must also specify the region of the Kinesis Data Stream via [AWS_DEFAULT_REGION](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-region) environment variable.

-## Gettng Started
+## Getting Started
 1. download the compatible binary from [releases](https://github.com/awslabs/kinesis-hot-shard-advisor/releases)
-2. Use command line and navigate to the directory where you downloaded the binary earlier
+2. Use the command line and navigate to the directory where you downloaded the binary earlier
 3. run the below command
 ```
 khs -stream=[YOUR STREAM NAME]] -from="yyyy-mm-dd hh:mm" -to="yyyy-mm-dd hh:mm"